DIRECTOR: Taneli Mustonen

 In 1960, three campers were found dead in their tents while camping on Lake Bodom.
 They were found stabbed to death and brutally murdered in their tents.
 Based on real unsolved murders, four friends decide to head to Lake Bodom to try and recreate that night to see if they can solve the murders.
 Little do they realise that the original killer may still be alive and be hunting Lake Bodom for more victims.

 For anyone who reads my little website or follows the Schlock Horror Twitter account, knows that I'm a huge fan of true crime.
 Going into Lake Bodom, I wasn't aware that this movie was actually based on a real unsolved murder case that happened in Lake Bodom in Finland in 1960.
 I went into this one expecting a foreign slasher film.
-I may have underestimated this movie thinking it would be nothing more or nothing less than your run of the mill slasher.
+I may have truly underestimated this one thinking it would be nothing more or nothing less than your run of the mill slasher.
+Boy, was I wrong about Lake Bodom.

 Lake Bodom has the honour of being a pretty entertaining and dark little slasher film.
 One of the most original to come out of the last decade if I don't say so myself.
 What it does first and foremost is that it subverts expectations.
 Taking those typical slasher tropes that we've all come to expect and ends up turning them on their head, offering the audience a couple of very clever surprise twists.
 The first being so surprising that I felt like the rug had been pulled out from under me.